After-Shock/Cloudbox-wiki/Customizing-Plex-Libraries.md

     6: TV
     ```

 1. The list here shows your section IDs in the format of `SECTION ID: LIBRARY NAME`.
-Note: Your section IDs may be different as it is based on the order you add them in Plex.
+Note: Your section IDs may be different as it is based on the order you added them in Plex.